AutoDesSys Improves its FormZ

 Working Under Extreme Conditions

 West Post Digital, a boutique postproduction facility specializing in HD and SD online finishing and color correction, recently completed work for Extreme Makeover: Home Edition—After the Storm.
-The work was for a series of four shows featuring rebuilding projects in Mississippi, Florida, Louisiana, and
+The work was for a series of four shows featuring rebuilding projects in

 following major destructive hurricanes.